 A transformative journey

-From USPS’s vantage point, the proposed changes to its agreements with consolidators represent a crucial step in its transformative journey.
+From USPS’s vantage point, the changes to its agreements with consolidators represent a crucial step in its transformative journey.
 By realigning incentives and optimizing network utilization, the agency aims to achieve a more sustainable and cost-effective operating model that ensures its long-term viability in an increasingly competitive and demanding delivery landscape.

 “We look forward to talks on a transition plan that will be mutually beneficial while staying consistent with our transformation plan,” stated Postmaster General DeJoy in a letter addressed to consolidators, underscoring the agency’s commitment to finding a balanced and collaborative solution.